astro-otter/.github/profile/README.md

    python -m pip install -e .
    ```
 6. Open the website locally.
 First you have to navigate
-   into the directory hosting the flask info and then
+   into the root directory and then
    you can build the website.
-Run the following commands.
+Run the following commands:
-   From the root directory where you installed these repos:
    ```
-   cd $OTTER_ROOT/webotter/
+   cd $OTTER_ROOT
-   flask --app . run
+   flask --app webotter run
    ```